 It encompasses guesthouses, restaurants, traditional homestays, and tea houses.
 This wonderful village allows you to understand, learn, and fall in love with traditional Korean life.

 Not everything about this village is ancient.
 With the changing times, Bukchon has seen a seamless blend of the old with the new.
-Walk through the narrow winding alleys, explore exciting art galleries and ancient monuments, sit for lunch at a fine dine or a traditional cuisine restaurant, your call!
+Walk through the narrow winding alleys, explore exciting art galleries and ancient monuments, sit for lunch at a fine dining or a traditional cuisine restaurant, your call!

 You can chance upon handicrafts workshops of artisans keeping the age-old arts alive.
-The hustle of normal daily lives, children playing, homemakers doing their chores blend with the cultural aura.
+The hustle of normal daily lives, children playing, and homemakers doing their chores blend with the cultural aura.

-Check out other must read articles from KoreaTravelPost:
+Check out other must-read articles from KoreaTravelPost:

 - 20 Must-Visit Places in Seoul